openzfs/openzfs-docs/docs/Getting Started/Ubuntu/Ubuntu 20.04 Root on ZFS for Raspberry Pi.rst

      sudo losetup -d $IMG

 #.
-If setting up a USB disk, setup decompressed kernel and boot config.
+If setting up a USB disk:

    Decompress the kernel::